Syntax: Grammatical relations

 Another description of a language considers the set of possible grammatical relations in a language or in general and how they behave in relation to one another in the morphosyntactic alignment of the language.
 The description of grammatical relations can also reflect transitivity, passivization, and head-dependent-marking or other agreement.
 Languages have different criteria for grammatical relations.
 For example, subjecthood criteria may have implications for how the subject is referred to from a relative clause or coreferential with an element in an infinite clause.

 Constituency

 Constituency is the feature of being a constituent and how words can work together to form a constituent (or phrase).
 Constituents are often moved as units, and the constituent can be the domain of agreement.
-Some languages allow discontinuous phrases in which words belonging to the same constituent are not immediately adjacent but are broken up by other constituents.
+Some languages allow discontinuous phrases in which words belonging to the same constituent are not immediately adjacent but are broken up by other constituents (tmesis).
 Constituents may be recursive, as they may consist of other constituents, potentially of the same type.